 Remember when decades used to have names?
 The Thirties, the Seventies.

 According to the naming conventions of the twentieth century, we should be in the the late Teens right now.
-But I’ve heard virtually no reference to this term.
+But I’ve heard absolutely no reference to this term.
 And I think I’m in the vanishing minority of people who refer to the previous decade as the Aughts or Naughts.

 I have three theories as to why the last two decades have had no agreed-upon title.